-In some cases, an 'Indigenous Land Use Agreement' (ILUA) may provide for the grant of an exploration licence.
-An ILUA is a voluntary agreement between a native title party and another party for the undertaking of a future act, such as the grant of an exploration licence.
+In some cases, an indigenous land use agreement (ILUA) may provide for the grant of a title.
+An ILUA is a contract between a native title party and another party for the undertaking of a future act, such as the grant of a PEL.

 ILUAs are commonly used to validate non-mining acts to which the RTN or other future act provisions of the NTA do not apply.
-While the grant of an EL may be validated via an ILUA, it is not common for this approach to be adopted in NSW.
+While the grant of a PEL or PSPA may be validated via an ILUA, it is not common for this approach to be adopted in NSW.

-ILUAs also contain compensation provisions for the effect of the future act(s) on native title rights and interests.
-If an applicant is relying on an ILUA for the grant of an exploration licence, the applicant must:
+ILUAs may also contain compensation provisions for the effect of the future act(s) on native title rights and interests.
+If an applicant is relying on an ILUA for the grant of a PEL or PSPA, the applicant must:

-- disclose the existence of the ILUA in the application - provide a copy of the register extract from the Register of Indigenous Land Use Agreements - provide sufficient information to MEG that will enable MEG to determine if the ILUA permits the grant of the exploration licence.
-This may include a complete copy of the ILUA.
+- disclose the existence of the ILUA in the application - provide a copy of the register extract from the Register of Indigenous Land Use Agreements - provide sufficient information to MEG that will enable MEG to determine if the ILUA permits the grant of the PEL or PSPA.